-At least 80% of the fund's assets are invested in assets that meet the promoted environmental and social characteristics and/or the criteria for sustainable investments described in the following sections that make a positive contribution to one or more of the UN SDGs.
-The portfolio's compliance with the binding elements of the investment strategy for the attainment of the promoted environmental and social characteristics and compliance with the PAB exclusions is continually examined within the framework of the monitoring of the investment guidelines of the fund.
+At least 51% of the fund's assets are invested in assets that comply with the promoted environmental and social characteristics and/or the criteria for sustainable investments described in the following sections.
+The portfolio's compliance with the binding elements of the investment strategy for the attainment of the promoted environmental and social characteristics is continually examined within the framework of the monitoring of the investment guidelines of the fund.